 You don’t need to perform in depth statistical analysis at first.
 When you’re just getting started, it’s about learning about the community as a whole.

-Key Components of Market Research
+The 2 Parts of Market Research

 If your information is bad, your digital marketing foundation will crumble.